-This is what I thought blogging conferences consisted of.
+This is what I thought blogging conferences comprised.

 And wearing lots and lots of chevron.

-And was kind of the reason I didn’t even want to go in the first place.
+And that was kind of the reason I didn’t even want to go.

 I had heard horror stories of meeting these “amazing” people you loved to read and banter with online only to realize that they really are “amazing”.

 Or in our case, on a computer screen.

 But when I really met some amazing people in December, it got less scary.